 His books have (as of mid-2014) been nominated for 20 international prizes, and his Dirty Energy Dilemma won a 2009 Nautilus Silver Award.
-Favorable reviews of his books have been published by the American Library Association, Harvard Kennedy School of Government, Massachusetts Institute of Technology, Nuclear Information and Resource Service, Potomac Institute for Policy Studies, and the Yale Center for the Study of Globalization, in addition to the journals Annals of the Association of American Geographers; Current Science; Ecological Economics; Electricity Journal; Energy—The International Journal; Energy for Sustainable Development; Energy Policy; Environmental Research Letters; Global Environmental Politics; Foreign Affairs; International Affairs; Technological Forecasting and Social Change; and Technology & Culture.
+Favorable reviews of his books have been published by the American Library Association, Harvard Kennedy School of Government, Massachusetts Institute of Technology, Nuclear Information and Resource Service, Potomac Institute for Policy Studies, and the Yale Center for the Study of Globalization, in addition to the journals Annals of the Association of American Geographers; Civil Engineering; Current Science; Ecological Economics; Electricity Journal; Energy—The International Journal; Energy for Sustainable Development; Energy Policy; Environmental Research Letters; Global Environmental Politics; Foreign Affairs; International Affairs; Journal of Policy Analysis and Management; Technological Forecasting and Social Change; and Technology & Culture.

 In addition, Dr. Sovacool has published in journals such as Annual Review of Environment and Resources (Annual Reviews); Applied Energy (Elsevier); Climate Policy (Taylor & Francis); Climatic Change (Springer); Columbia Journal of Environmental Law (Columbia Law School); Daedalus (American Academy of Arts & Sciences); Ecological Economics (Elsevier); Electricity Journal (Elsevier); Energy (Elsevier); Energy & Environmental Science (Royal Society of Chemistry); Energy Efficiency (Springer); Energy for Sustainable Development (Elsevier); Energy Law Journal (Energy Bar Association); Energy Policy (Elsevier); Energy Strategy Reviews (Elsevier); Environment (Taylor & Francis); Environmental Science & Policy (Elsevier); Environmental Science & Technology (American Chemical Society); Foreign Policy (Washington Post Company); Global Environmental Change (Elsevier); Journal of Cleaner Production (Elsevier); Journal of Environmental Law (Oxford Journals); Journal of Environmental Management (Elsevier); Journal of Epidemiology and Community Health (Society for Social Medicine); Land Use Policy (Elsevier); Nature (Nature Publishing Group); Nature Climate Change (Nature Publishing Group/Palgrave MacMillan); New York University Environmental Law Journal (New York University School of Law); Pacific Affairs (University of British Columbia); Pacific Review (Taylor & Francis); Policy Sciences (Springer); Renewable and Sustainable Energy Reviews (Elsevier); Renewable Energy (Elsevier); Review of International Studies (Cambridge Journals); Science (American Association for the Advancement of Science); Social Studies of Science (Sage); Society & Natural Resources (Taylor & Francis); Stanford Environmental Law Journal (Stanford Law School); Science, Technology, & Human Values (Sage); Technological Forecasting & Social Change (Elsevier);and Technology & Culture (Johns Hopkins University Press).